Water & Tribes Initiative | Colorado River Basin

 The Initiative is guided by a broad-based Leadership Team (see a list of members and their bios below).
 It is not a decision-making body; does not speak on behalf of tribes, tribal associations, or any other organization or group; and is not an advocate for any particular interest or outcome.
 It seeks to enhance the capacity of tribes and to advance sustainable water management through collaborative decision-making.

-- The Enduring Role of Tribes in the Colorado River Basin (Policy Report # 1)
+- Policy Brief # 1: The Enduring Role of Tribes in the Colorado River Basin (June 2019)

 Workshop Summaries & Materials